Teryl/CTDepression/code_documentation.md

 - randomizeN(`globalNRange`):
      - Randomly selects a number from the random number range
      - Returns the number, `randN`

+- randomizeName():
+     - Randomly selects a name from the list for the name of Man
+     - Returns the name, `randName`
+     - Names:
+          - "David"
+          - "Donggeon"
+          - "Dianthe"
+          - "Mithun"
+          - "Quan Pham"
+          - "Jon"
+          - "Muhammad"
+          - "Tanjiro"

 - calcEnemyDmg(`enemyDict, globalStage`):
      - Calculates the damage done by the enemy